-52. It may be that the timing requirements cannot be met without a revision to the fill placement, density. and sizing, and re-extraction of the layout parasitics to determine if the timing requirements are met.
+44. It may be that the timing requirements cannot be met without a revision to the fill placement and re-extraction of the layout parasitics to determine if the timing requirements are met.
 If they are not, then a decision would have to be made to continue the iteration process or apply for a waiver and bear the risk of lower yield, or accept decreased performance

-53. Balancing these tradeoffs started to become particularly problematic by the early 2000s, as new processing technologies with smaller and smaller features demanded increasingly higher minimum interconnect density values at the same time that chip designs became much more aggressive in the circuit timing requirements.
+45. Balancing this tradeoff started to become particularly problematic by the early 2000s, as new processing technologies with smaller and smaller features demanded increasingly higher minimum interconnect density values at the same time that chip designs became much more aggressive in the circuit timing requirements.
 In such cases, it was often impossible to insert sufficient dummy fill into a tile such that the higher minimum density requirements could be met without also reducing the large "stay-away" distance, and thereby raising the timing impact of the dummy fill to levels that affected the performance of the chip.
 One potential solution was for the chip designer to waive the minimum interconnect density specified by a particular fabrication process.
 However, because invoking this waiver would not comply with the fabrication process requirements, the yield of the produced devices would not be guaranteed in such cases, which rendered this alternative not viable in practice.

-54. Traditional dummy fill software tools of that time often completed their run through the tiles of each layer without reaching minimum interconnect density in some cases.
-In such cases, it would be necessary to re-run the dummy fill tool for those problematic tiles with a lowered "stay-away" distance and/or after adding, removing, or manually revising the size and positioning of portions of the fill.
-If, as frequently occurred, more than one such tile lacked sufficient interconnect density and required (at least) a second run of the dummy fill tool with the revised "stay-away" distance parameters and/or dummy fill size and positioning, multiple runs could be needed if, as was typical, the dummy fill tool could only handle one tile at a time.
+46. Traditional dummy fill software tools of that time often completed their run through the tiles of each layer without reaching minimum interconnect density in some cases.
+In such cases, it would be necessary to re-run the dummy fill tool for those problematic tiles with a lowered "stay-away" distance.
+If, as frequently occurred, more than one such tile lacked sufficient interconnect density and required (at least) a second run of the dummy fill tool with the revised "stayaway" distance parameters, multiple runs could be needed if, as was typical, the dummy fill tool could only handle one tile at a time.

-55. This iterative process, with manual adjustments of the "stay-away" distance, dummy fill size, and dummy fill positioning often required multiple runs for each such affected tile; it was an involved, time-consuming process that can and did significantly impact design schedules.
+47. This iterative process, with manual adjustments of the "stay-away" 9 distance and requiring multiple runs for each such affected tile was an involved, 10 time-consuming process that can and did significantly impact design schedules.
+11

-Explanation of Cwynar '807
+Explanation of Shrowty '259 12